Nuclear plant to test sirens

-Because this is a test, local broadcasting stations will not interrupt regular programming to broadcast Emergency Alert System (EAS) messages.
+Although a siren might sound multiple times, this is part of the testing and no public action is needed.
+If unsure, members of the public can tune to local TV or radio to confirm.
+Because these are tests, local broadcasting stations will not interrupt regular programming to broadcast Emergency Alert System (EAS) messages.
 If there were ever a real emergency at the plant requiring the sirens to be sounded, local radio and television stations would broadcast information and instructions to the public.

-For more information about the outdoor warning sirens, residents can refer to information available at duke-energy.com/NuclearEP.
+For more information about nuclear emergency preparedness and outdoor warning sirens, residents can visit duke-energy.com/ NuclearEP.